wp-plugins/tdo-mini-forms/Readme.txt

 == Known Bugs ==

 * v0.6 had an incompatibility issue with the "Bad Behaviour" Wordpress plugin.
 This has not been confirmed with v0.7+.
-* v0.71 has some issues with 2.3: Edit Form Page messed up.
-The "default category" option lists no categories.
-The "remove options" button the uninstall page seriously messed up my install.

 == Version History ==